HOME WHO WE ARE NEWS / EVENTS PUBLICATIONS GALLERY RESOURCES CONTACT

 Kathy Cummings & Ned Wolfe

 Growers are asked to count spat and shells with the goal of evalauting the success of the program.
 From this data, some assessments of mortality rates in differing water quality and geographic locations can be determined.
-Volunteers can download the report forms, which should be filled out before December 15th, and again in April and June.
+Volunteers can download the report forms, which should be filled out before December 15th, and again in April or May.

 Report Form (MSWord format) | Report Form (PDF format)